 - Write out your options.
 A written list can give you a clearer idea of alternatives to whatever the problem is, and will give you the chance to see rather than assume what you know.

 - Ask for help!
 The healthiest solution to a problem is to ask for help, especially if you know you need it.
 You cannot assume that someone won’t help you, because as we have learned in sober recovery programs, asking for help is humbling and can provide the answer you never expected.

-Sometimes we create the problems, and sometimes the problems flow to us; it’s not for us to worry about what comes our way, but to focus on how we handle things.
-When we realize that relapse is no longer an option every time we face a challenge, we take time to figure out the healthiest ways to handle problems or issues.
+Sometimes we create problems, and sometimes the problems flow to us; it’s not for us to worry about what comes our way, but to focus on how we handle things.
+When we realize that a relapse is no longer an option every time we face a challenge, we take time to figure out the healthiest ways to handle problems or issues.